Earn Extra Rental Income from Your Building’s Roof

 2. Single-Tenant / Triple Net Buildings

-If you own a single-tenant or NNN building, you receive the same benefits outlined above, including unlimited rooftop income potential.
-Just lease space on your roof to EcoVolt and allow us to upgrade your building with solar.
+If you own a portfolio of single-tenant or NNN buildings or single-family homes, you receive the same benefits outlined above, including unlimited rooftop income potential.
+Just lease space on your roofs to EcoVolt and allow us to upgrade your buildings with solar.

-Your tenant will sign a lease addendum agreeing to pay you for the electricity they receive from the roof.
+Your tenants will sign lease addendums agreeing to pay you for the electricity they receive from the roof.
 EcoVolt Solar will bill you for your rooftop’s electricity generation at a discount to your local utility rate.
 You can pass on the savings to your tenants at your cost, or charge them a markup.
 Whatever we’re paid for the electricity we produce, we will pay you 10% as a “percentage rent” for use of your roof.